Sonia Livingstone: Television audiences and consumption

-Young People and New Media [late 1990s to present]

-Starting from the turn of the millennium, Livingstone’s work shifted towards younger audiences and consumers of media, with her leading the research project ‘Children and their Changing Media Environment’ until 1999.
-The book of this titlem was released in 2001, closely followed by ‘Young People and New Media’ in 2002, this marking an ‘important’ contribution to the study of young audiences, noted reviewers.
-Here Livingstone was commended for ‘writing an inspiring book… delivering new and stimulating fresh insights into how young people manage to deal with ‘new’ (and ‘old’) media.’
+New media and children's online presence

-Paying attention to innovations in media technologies at the time, Livingstone wrote in 1999 of the need for an ‘inclusive conception of new media,’ noting that there is an increase in ‘personally owned media’ with diversification in ‘form and content,’ a ‘convergence of information services’ and ultimately the decline of mass communication into more ‘interactive’ modes.
+Since the 1990s, Livingstone studied the changing media environment and new media.
+Paying attention to changes in media technologies at the time, Livingstone wrote in 1999 of the need for an ‘inclusive conception of new media,’ noting that there is an increase in ‘personally owned media’ with diversification in ‘form and content,’ a ‘convergence of information services’ and ultimately the decline of mass communication into more ‘interactive’ modes.

-Children, Parenting and the Internet [late 2000s to present]
+A major focus of her research has been how children and younger audiences engage with digital media and the internet.
+In 2001 she published a book on these subjects titled Children and Their Changing Media Environment.
+Her 2002 book Young People and New Media continued studying the issues, marking a significant contribution to the study of young audiences.
+The book was commended for ‘delivering new and stimulating fresh insights‘ on how young people deal with new media.

-Her work about children's use of the internet seeks to go beyond common assumptions.
-In "Risk and Harm on the Internet," she "presented the main findings and policy recommendations that emerge from the EU Kids Online project, separating risk from harm, and focusing on the relation between opportunities and risk.
-She argued that, "although both research and policy have tended to treat these as separable parts of children’s experience, the two are inextricably inter-twined".
+As coordinator of the EU Kids Online research network, she presented the main findings and policy recommendations from the project, emphasising the need to separate risk from harm, and focusing on the relation between opportunities and risk.
+She argued that, "although both research and policy have tended to treat these as separable parts of children’s experience, the two are inextricably intertwined".

-In recent years Livingstone has called for conversations about children's growing use of devices to move beyond the fixation on 'screentime', a term often used in the media as part of quantitative calculations about the extent of children’s use of devices.
-She has pointed out that measures of 'screentime' can be faulty and mean different things for measuring bodies, parents and technology companies.
-Instead, she calls for policymakers and carers to also take into account the qualitative experiences children have with digital media, accounting for the ‘content, context and connections associated with children’s digital engagement’.
+In the 2020s, Livingstone has called for conversations about children's growing use of devices to move beyond the fixation on 'screen time', a term often used in the media to quantify the extent of device use.
+She has pointed out that measures of screen time can be faulty and mean different things for measuring bodies, parents, and technology companies.
+Instead, she called for policymakers and carers to also take into account the qualitative experiences children have with digital media, accounting for the ‘content, context and connections associated with children’s digital engagement’.

-Work outside academia

-Media and digital engagement

-Her public talks are available on video streaming websites, including her talk at the Ted Summit in 2019.
-Matching her latter research trajectory, Livingstone runs the blog ‘Parenting for a Digital Future’ hosted by LSE, with regular contributions from practitioners, researchers and herself about children ‘growing up in a digital world.’
+Livingstone also runs the blog ‘Parenting for a Digital Future’ hosted by the London School of Economics and Political Science, with regular contributions from practitioners, researchers, and herself about children ‘growing up in a digital world.’